iScsc/iscsc.fr-blog-notify/README.md

 Once the command is finished, simply run `docker ps` to check that the bot is indeed running, if you can't see a `iscsc.fr-notify-bot:latest` container running check the [debug section](#Debug).

 #### Debug
-If the container isn't running after `./run.sh` it has probabbly crashed due to an error, first check that you well set up the required variables, described in the [config section](#Config).
+If the container isn't running after `./run.sh` it has probably crashed due to an error, first check that you well set up the required variables, described in the [config section](#Config).
 After re-running `./run.sh` if the container is still not running try to start it with the last line of `run.sh` (`docker run...`) **removing `--detach`**, you'll get the output in your terminal and will be able to debug the bot.
 Also, feel free to contact any of the maintainer or open an issue if needed.